kieranklaassen/tool_tailor/README.md

 # ToolTailor

-ToolTailor is a Ruby gem that converts methods and classes to OpenAI JSON schemas for use with tools, making it easier to integrate with OpenAI's API.
+ToolTailor is a focused Ruby gem that converts Ruby methods into JSON schemas for OpenAI and Anthropic tool calling APIs.

+## Philosophy

+ToolTailor is designed as a lightweight building block, not a full framework.
+It has a single purpose: to convert your existing Ruby methods with YARD documentation into tool schemas for AI tool calling.
+It doesn't implement the actual API calls or handle responses - it's the glue that helps you expose your existing code to AI systems with minimal effort.

+Key principles:
+- **Do one thing well**: Convert methods to JSON schemas
+- **Leverage existing code**: Use YARD documentation you already have
+- **Minimal dependencies**: Just YARD and standard libraries
+- **Composable**: Works with any API client of your choice

 ## Installation